Donders-Institute/bidscoin/docs/installation.rst

 Dcm2niix installation
 ---------------------

 Unfortunately the pip installer can only install Python software and the default 'dcm2niix2bids' plugin relies on an external application named `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage>`__ to convert DICOM and PAR/REC source data to nifti.
 To make use of the dcm2niix2bids plugin you should therefore download and install dcm2niix yourself according to the instructions.
-When done, make sure that the path to the dcm2niix executable is set correctly in the `Options`_ section in your bidsmap.
+When done, make sure that the command to run the dcm2niix executable is set correctly in the `Options`_ section in your bidsmap.
 This can be done in two ways:

 1. Open your template bidsmap with a text editor and adjust the settings as needed.
 The default template bidsmap is located in the [path_to_bidscoin]/heuristics subfolder -- see the output of ``bidscoin -t`` for the fullpath location on your system.
 2. Go to the `Options`_ tab the first time the BIDScoin GUI is launched and adjust the settings as needed.
 Then click the [Set as default] button to save the settings to your default template bidsmap.